secure-foundations/everquic-dafny/README.md

 # quic-dafny

-This repo contains code for the Dafny implementation of quic protocol layer, which is used in the following paper:
+This repo contains code for the Dafny implementation of QUIC protocol layer, which is used in the following paper:

 [A Security Model and Fully Verified Implementation for the IETF QUIC Record Layer](http://www.andrew.cmu.edu/user/bparno/papers/quic-record.pdf)
 Antoine Delignat-Lavaud, Cédric Fournet, Bryan Parno, Jonathan Protzenko, Tahina Ramananandro, Jay Bosamiya, Joseph Lallemand, Itsaka Rakotonirina, and Yi Zhou
 In Proceedings of the IEEE Symposium on Security and Privacy, May, 2021

+The F* implementation of QUIC record layer can be found in the [everquic repo](https://github.com/project-everest/everquic-crypto).

 This work was done as part of [Project Everest](https://project-everest.github.io/).